sleeprite/rudis/docs/src/docs/guides/configuration.md

 - version: `0.0.1`

 Set the number of databases.
 The default database is DB 0.
 You can use the select dbid command on each connection to select a different database, but the dbid must be a value between 0 and databases -1.

+### Bind

+- version: `0.0.1`

+The bound host address effectively controls the network interface that Rudis server listens to, thereby achieving safer and more proprietary network access settings.